sphinx-doc/sphinx/doc/ext/graphviz.rst

    All three directives support a ``graphviz_dot`` option that can be switch the ``dot`` command within the directive.

+.. versionadded:: 1.5
+   All three directives support a ``align`` option to align the graph horizontal.
+   The values "left", "center", "right" are allowed.

 There are also these new config values:

 .. confval:: graphviz_dot